Flop3r/attractor-asciiart/README.md

 \end{align}
 $$

 By deafult print resolution is set to x = 40, y = 25.
-You can change it by giving command-line arguments (arg1: x, arg2: y). c paramenter is also changeable.
-By giving arguments (arg3: a) real part and (arg4: b) imaginary part of complex num.
+You can change it by giving command-line arguments (arg1: x, arg2: y).
+Paramenter "c" is changeable.
+By giving arguments you can change real part and imaginary part of "c" (arg3: a, arg4: b)

 $$
 c = a + b \cdot i